erickmiller/seqplay/README.md

 **Written for bash on Linux (Ubuntu) Guessing it works in other bash enviornments but, untested.**

 ###Install instructions:
-Clone the repo to your home directory (in a shell):
+1. Clone the repo to your home directory (in a shell):
 `cd ~`
 `git clone https://github.com/erickmiller/seqplay.git`

+2. Open your .bashrc in a text editor:
+`gedit ~/.bashrc &`

-Then source `seqplay.sh` from your `.bashrc` file, ie add this line to the end of the `.bashrc` file that's in your home directory:
+3. Source `seqplay.sh` from your `.bashrc` file, i.e. add this line to the end of the `.bashrc` that you have opened:

 `source ~/seqplay/seqplay.sh`